How to Calculate Shadow Price Linear Programming in Excel

 • Here, the Final Value means the maximum profit of the shop after maximization.

-• And, the Cell Value is representing the LHS value of the problem constraint.
+• And, the Cell Value represents the LHS value of the problem constraint.

 Output of Maximizing Objective Function